yoann-dufresne/cbd/README.md

 CBL requires :<br>
 ``g++`` version 8.2.0 or higher.<br>
 ``cmake`` version 3.12 or higher (to build unit tests).
-Mac OS and Linux are supported.
+Mac OS, Windows and Linux are supported.

 ## Installation
 To download the library, use the following command :